 2. The Trays Are Easy to Clean

-Perhaps one of the biggest benefits of Invisalign over braces for kids is the ease with which you can clean them.
+One of the biggest benefits of Invisalign over braces for kids is the ease with which you can clean them.
 The wires, brackets, and bands characteristic of traditional braces trap tiny food particles that your child may struggle to remove with regular brushing.
-Though your provider at King Orthodontics may equip him or her with a special brush designed to reach tight spaces, a young patient may not take the time nor the care necessary to thoroughly clean between the wires.
-Overtime, half-hearted cleanings can lead to plaque and tartar buildup and, eventually, decay.
+Though your provider at King Orthodontics may equip him or her with a special brush designed to reach tight spaces, a young patient may not take the necessary time or care to clean between the wires thoroughly.
+Over time, half-hearted cleanings can lead to plaque and tartar buildup and, eventually, decay.

 3. The Trays Are Comfortable

 Unlike traditional braces, Invisalign trays are comfortable and, when they fit properly, cause virtually no pain or irritation.
 Not only will observers not realize that your child is wearing them but because of how comfortable they are, neither will your child.

 4. Invisalign May Be Ideal for More Complex Cases

 Many people assume that Invisalign is only a viable treatment option for adults, teens, and children who require simple orthodontic treatment.
 This is not necessarily true.
 Many orthodontists use the trays with other appliances to correct more complex issues, such as extreme bite problems or severely crooked teeth.
 By getting creative and combining proven tactics, you, your child, and your orthodontics team can work together to combat severe issues in a fraction of the time that it would take with just a single method.

 5. Invisalign Works With Developing Mouths